 For this project, the grantmakers wanted to help several of their grantees work on common challenges that they faced as small nonprofit arts organizations in the Chicago area.
 We customized our curriculum and created Innovation Bootcamp, a 7-month program that fit AD3’s vision.

 We organized years worth of workshop facilitation experience into a cohesive and holistic human-centered design curriculum for adult learners, complete with presentations, worksheets and posters.
+Each team received their own workbook to keep track of lessons and materials.

 The bootcamp culminated in a public share-out where members of the arts community gathered for a presentation and panel discussion.
+In this way, learnings from each cohort could be shared with a much broader network.

 It’s not teaching you to fix one problem, it’s teaching you a set of tools that you could use to solve any problem.”